bartkow1999/GitHub-repository-list/README.md

 There are many ways how we can develop the app:
 * more repository details
 * more detailed GUI
-* using database to develop offline mode
+* use database to develop offline mode
+* statistics for every repository branch

 ## Screenshots
 ![Main menu](./resources/screenshots/01.png)